yating3/fast-robots/Lab2/lab2.md

 }
 ```

-  Accelerometer accuracy discussion
+I believe that the acceleration data that I'm receiving is very accurate.
+It's never more than 3 degrees off and part of the error can be attributed to the uneven surface that I'm using to take measurements.
+I don't think a two-point calibration is necessary.

-I believe that the acceleration data that I'm receiving is accurate
+### Frequency Spectrum

   Noise in the frequency spectrum analysis
     Include graphs for your fourier transform